 According to Pew Research, “roughly six-in-ten U.S. adults say they do not think it is possible to go through daily life without having data collected about them by companies or the government.”

 Global technology companies face the challenge of complying with tighter data privacy regulation.
 The EU’s General Data Protection Regulation (GDPR) is the most comprehensive and progressive data privacy legislation in the world.
 It gives consumers the freedom to provide consent to services by ‘opting-in’ from the default ‘opt-out’ privacy setting.
 However, there is ambiguity around legal grounds for collecting data on the basis of ‘necessary processing’ and ‘legitimate interest’.
-As more stringent data protection laws emerge, global technology companies will have no option but to concede power to consumers.
+As more stringent data protection laws emerge, global technology companies will have no option but to concede power to consumers regarding the usage and collection of their private data.

 Manufacturing companies in the west are facing fierce competition from their Asia-Pacific counterparts.
 They’re also contending with hardware commoditization and a shift from core hardware to hardware-software-services, which their traditional model and processes cannot accommodate.